Laurenne Ross

-Laurenne Ross (born August 17, 1988) is a former World Cup alpine ski racer from the United States.
-She specialized in the speed events of downhill and super G.
+Laurenne Ross (born August 17, 1988) is an American former World Cup alpine ski racer who specialized in the speed events of downhill and super G.

+Biography

 Born in Edmonton, Alberta in Canada, Ross was on skis at age two at the Snow Valley ski hill, as her father was a former alpine racer.
 The family moved to Klamath Falls, Oregon, when she was age 7 and Ross skied and raced at Mount Bachelor near Bend.
 She was selected to the U.S. Ski Team in 2006, and made her World Cup debut in December 2009.
 Ross was moved up to the World Cup team for the 2011 season and represented the U.S. at the 2011 World Championships, where she finished tenth in the women's downhill.
 Ross attained her first World Cup podium in March 2013, placing second in a downhill at Garmisch-Partenkirchen, Germany.

 In the summer of 2013, Ross switched from Atomic to Völkl skis.

-Ross divided her time between the professional ski circuit and the University of Oregon in Eugene, where she currently studies art.
+Ross divided her time between the professional ski circuit and the University of Oregon in Eugene, where she studied art.
+She graduated in 2025 from the University of California, Berkeley with a Master of Architecture.